-- 22. An exercise of APRA's discretion under a previous version of this Prudential Standard does not continue to have effect under this Prudential Standard.
-For the purposes of this paragraph, 'a previous version of this Prudential Standard' includes: - (a) Prudential Standard GPS 115 Capital Adequacy: Insurance Risk Capital Charge (GPS 115) made on 18 June 2010; - (b) GPS 115 made on 23 June 2008; - (c) Prudential Standard GPS 111 Capital Adequacy: Level 2 Insurance Groups (GPS 111) made on 23 September 2011; and - (d) GPS 111 made on 17 December 2008.
+- 22.21.
+An exercise of APRA's discretion under a-the previous version of this Prudential Standard does not continues to have effect under this Prudential Standard.
+For the purposes of this paragraph, thea previous version of this Prudential Standard' includes:means Prudential Standard GPS 115 Capital Adequacy: Insurance Risk Capital-Charge (GPS 115) made on 18 June 2010; 7 December 2012. - GPS 115 made on 23 June 2008; - Prudential Standard GPS 111 Capital Adequacy: Level 2 Insurance Groups (GPS 111) made on 23 September 2011; and - GPS 111 made on 17 December 2008.

-For the avoidance of doubt, the reinsurance revenue for inwards reinsurance business should be recognised for the full term of current reinsurance contracts, usually 12 months from the inception of the contract, and not any shorter period.
+3 For the avoidance of doubt, the reinsurance revenue for inwards reinsurance business should be recognised for the full term of current reinsurance contracts, usually 12 months from the inception of the contract, and not any shorter period.
 For reinsurance contracts that are continuous but cancellable at regular intervals or on specified dates, the term of the contract can be measured to the earliest cancellation date that is not less than 12 months from the previous cancellable date.